5 December 2018 – 5 December 2018

 – Property Portfolio diversification: rent, part buy, property sales … where next?

-- A fresh response to changing demands in housing – Jon Anderson, Director, Maple & May
+- A fresh response to changing demands in housing (Maple & May) – Michael Rafferty, Group Financial Director, Choice Housing

 - How mixing rental and co-ownership developments can work – Mark Graham, Chief Executive, Co-Ownership